samples of work

 - Jim Crow Days, part of a chapter in the African Americans in North Carolina Educator Notebook (mentioned, below, in the section on Educational Resources);

-- the text throughout this website (and our accompanying blog), all conceived, arranged, written, and revised over the years by me!
+- the text throughout this website (and our accompanying blog, which is currently undergoing revisions and reformatting), all conceived, arranged, written, and revised over the years by me!

 SUBSTANTIVE REVIEWS & COPY EDITS